rmv102/aodtoptimization/README.md

 Next, you need to get a VNC client to log into the system.
 If you are using a VM, tunnel an external port to internal port 5901.
 When prompted with a password, enter "nvidia"

+# 4. Opening the launcher and starting the backend
-# 4. Once you are signed in, the Omniverse launcher should open, and you will see NVIDIA Aerial DT in the library tab.
-Before you launch it, go to the "backend_bundle" folder and Update the "docker-compose.yml" file.
+Once the launcher starts up, you will see NVIDIA Aerial DT in the library tab.
+Before you launch it, you must go to the "backend_bundle" folder and Update the "docker-compose.yml" file.
 There should be an array named "gpus" that says ['0'].
 In order for both the GPUs to be used (becauset he whole application is only running on one gpu), you have to change that '0' in the array to '1'.
 So it should look something like gpus: ['1'];

 Then, you can simply run "docker-compose up" to start up the backend.